$0 Northwest Territories Foster Care Quick-Start Checklist

 Step 2: Escalation to the regional supervisor

-If the conversation with your social worker does not resolve the issue, escalate to their supervisor at the regional NTHSSA or HRHSSA authority.
-The supervisory structure exists to review worker decisions and address systemic failures.
-Request a meeting with the supervisor and bring your documentation.
+If the conversation with your social worker does not resolve the issue, escalate to the supervisor or service-delivery lead at the regional office.
+Request a meeting with the appropriate regional contact and bring your documentation.

 Free Download